 above ground commuter train system connecting Talca and San Clemente and the construction of a

 new main square where the Pehuenche International Highway crosses the Ruta 5.

-And while start and finish dates still haven't been confirmed, it's pretty clear that in just a few years from now
+While start and finish dates still haven't been confirmed for these projects, it's clear that it won't be long

-this part of central Chile is going to end up looking quite different than it does today.
+until this part of central Chile ends up looking quite different than it does today.

 © Copyright Hacienda Santa Teresa